louisbranch/AgileBoard/README.md

-Simple agile board to track User Story and Iterations
+Simple agile board to track User Stories and Iterations